 Following the festival, Zula Presents shifted its shape, but not its mission.
 ZULA MUSIC & ARTS COLLECTIVE HAMILTON continued presenting world-renowned visiting artists, revered local musicians, newer traditions in jazz, improvised music and experimental sounds.
 Bassist, author, Superman David Lee and artist, teacher, comedienne Donna Akrey are on board, along with myself, to help make the new ZULA MACH a blistering success in the coming years.

 Both our Fall 2015 & Spring 2016 Series concerts rocked!
 New collaborations with exciting venues and established organizations such as Art Gallery of Hamilton (& AGH Design Annex), Workers Arts & Heritage Centre, This Ain’t Hollywood!

-Thank you for supporting vital live music in our community!
+Thank you for supporting vital, adventurous, creative live music and art in our community!

 cem [at] zulapresents [dot] org

 Founded in May 2000 in Vancouver by Cem Zafir, Zula Presents has produced many concerts of avant garde, creative, improvised music, free jazz, and musique actuelle, providing invaluable venues both for touring artists and local creative musicians.

 To encourage and promote creative music in the Hamilton area, a group of arts professionals have joined Zula Presents to create ZULA MUSIC & ARTS COLLECTIVE HAMILTON.
 Since June 2014, the organization has presented and promoted a monthly series as well as an annual alternative music festival in Hamilton in June.

 The average series includes about 10 concerts over 10 months (August through to May).
 The festival runs over 3-5 days presenting 10-30 groups/acts.